DatBoiLuiskrrt/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.
+   Sessions are a way to persist data across requests.
+When we use sessions, each client only has a unique session stored.
-2. What does `bcryptjs` do to help us store passwords in a secure manner?
+2. What does `bcryptjs` do to help us store passwords in a secure manner? bcryptjs does password hashing by implementing both manually and automatically.
+It has an algorithm that hashes the data multiple times.
 3. How are unit tests different from integration and end-to-end testing?
+   Integration tests are only done on certain parts of the code, for example testing that the endpoints of the server work.
+Where, in end-to-end testing you test everyting.
 4. How does _Test Driven Development_ change the way we write applications and tests?
+   It comes down to thinking of the tests you will make before writing any code.
+It is believed that you write better code this way.